Fairfield Museum Exhibitions Commemorating the 250th Anniversary of the Declaration of Independence

 Portraits of Fairfield

-As a compliment to the Fairfield: 1776 to Today exhibition, Portraits of Fairfield will be an outdoor display of 15 large-scale photographs of contemporary Fairfield residents who represent today’s diverse and inspiring community.
-The intimate portraits will be displayed on Fairfield’s historic Town Green, which has been a community gathering spot since 1639, and will feature downloadable interviews with each subject that celebrate their unique history within the community.
+As a complement to the Fairfield: 1776 to Today exhibition, Portraits of Fairfield will be an outdoor display of 15 large-scale photographs of contemporary Fairfield residents who represent today’s diverse and inspiring community.
+The intimate portraits will be displayed on Fairfield’s historic Town Green, which has been a community gathering spot since 1639, and will feature downloadable interviews with each person that celebrate their unique history within the community.

 Working with prominent archival dealer Seth Kaller, Fairfield Museum will exhibit the first printed copy of the Declaration of Independence as well as other documents relating to the founding of the U.S. in a limited two-week-long exhibition.